pingcap/tidb/docs/design/2021-04-18-common-table-expression.md

 In parsing phase, definition of CTE will be parsed as a subtree of the outermost select stmt.

 #### Logical Plan
-The parsing phase will generate an AST tree, which will be used to generate `LogicalCTE`.
+The parsing phase will generate an AST, which will be used to generate `LogicalCTE`.
 This stage will complete the following steps:
 1. Distinguish between seed part and recursive part of the definition of CTE.
 And build logical plans for them.
 2. Do some validation checks.